rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 In :numref:`thecs3Dcorrelation` (factors 1 and 2 plot) we may notice, first, that more than 80% of the total variance of the previous correlation table is explained by the apparent opposition between the marginal outrankings of criteria: *Teaching*, *Research* & *Industry income* on the left side, and the marginal outrankings of criteria: *Citations* & *international outlook* on the right side.
 Notice also in the left lower corner the nearly identical positions of the marginal outrankings of the major *Teaching* & *Research* criteria.
 In the factors 2 and 3 plot, about 30% of the total variance is captured by the opposition between the marginal outrankings of the *Teaching* & *Research* criteria and the marginal outrankings of the *Industrial income* criterion.
 Finally, in the factors 1 and 3 plot, nearly 15% of the total variance is explained by the opposition between the marginal outrankings of the *International outlook* criterion and the marginal outrankings of the *Citations* criterion.

-It may be insteresting to, finally, see what is the corresponding ordinal quality of the THE overall scores based ranking.
+It may be interesting, finally, to see what gives the corresponding quality assessment for the THE overall scores based ranking.

 .. code-block:: pycon
    :name: theRankingQuality
-   :caption: Computing the quality of the THE ranking
+   :caption: Computing the ordinal quality of the THE ranking
    :linenos:

    >>> # Xsort = [(xscore_1,x_1), (xscore_2,x_2),... ]